How UVC Dosimeters Work

 When bacteria, viruses, spores and mold are exposed to UV-C energy, it damages the molecular structure (DNA/RNA) which results in cellular death and/or viral inactivation.

 Ultraviolet germicidal irradiation (UVGI) has been used since the 1950s as a successful, chemical-free method to kill pathogens on surfaces, in air and in water.
 UVC is effective against bacteria, viruses, spores and fungi.
-Recent studies have shown that SARS-CoV-2, the virus that causes COVID-19, can be inactivated by UV-C in less than 25 seconds with a dose of 22 mJ/cm2.
+In June 2020, test results from Signify and Boston University showed that SARS-CoV-2, the virus that causes COVID-19, can be inactivated by UV-C in ~25 seconds with a dose of 22 mJ/cm2.